 Members

-The Board of Directors is composed of 13 elected member-partners
+The Board of Directors is composed of 13 elected members.

 Nancy Audette